rust-lang/reference/src/const_eval.md

 * A [const block]

 r[const-eval.const-context.outer-generics]
-Const contexts that are used as parts of types (array type and repeat length expressions as well as const generic arguments) can only make restricted use of surrounding generic parameters: such an expression must either be a single bare const generic parameter, or an arbitrary expression not making use of any generics.
+Const contexts that are used as parts of types (array type expressions, array repeat length expressions, and const generic arguments) can only make restricted use of surrounding generic parameters: such an expression must either be a single bare const generic parameter, or an arbitrary expression not making use of any generics.

 r[const-eval.const-fn]
 ## Const functions